-JASON DePAEPE Assistant AD/Facilities
+JASON DePAEPE Assistant AD/Facilities & Game Day Operations

-Jason DePaepe is in his 15th year at the University of Colorado and his second as the assistant athletic director for facilities, promoted to that post in February 2013.
+Jason DePaepe is in his 16th year at the University of Colorado and his third as the assistant athletic director for facilities, promoted to that post in February 2013.
+Coordinating game day operations, specifically for football and CU's other outside sport programs, were added to his responsibilities in September 2014.

-He is responsible for overseeing all facility needs for Folsom Field, the Dal Ward Athletic Center, Balch

-Fieldhouse, Prentup Field, Potts Field, the Football Practice Facility, Kittredge Lacrosse Field, and the Kittredge Tennis Facility.
+He is responsible for overseeing all facility needs for Folsom Field, the Dal Ward Athletic Center, Balch Fieldhouse, Prentup Field, Potts Field, the Football Practice Facility, Kittredge Lacrosse Field, and the Kittredge Tennis Facility.

-DePaepe, 40, had served as the athletic turf manager for 12 years prior to his promotion, responsible for all maintenance, renovation, upkeep and painting and design of Folsom Field's natural grass surface as well as the athletic practice fields located just north of Boulder Creek and Prentup Field, home to CU's women's soccer team.
+DePaepe, 41, had served as the athletic turf manager for 12 years prior to his promotion, responsible for all maintenance, renovation, upkeep and painting and design of Folsom Field's natural grass surface as well as the athletic practice fields located just north of Boulder Creek and Prentup Field, home to CU's women's soccer team.
 He originally joined CU in June 2000 as an assistant turf manager and was promoted to the head position in February 2001.
 He is considered by many to be one of the best in his field, and he still oversees all of CU's field operations.